Jonak-Adipta-Kalita/JAK-KV-Attendance-App/README.md

 - ⌛ Use a backend rest api for handling complex algorithms?
 - ✅ Use Debugging Tools: https://docs.expo.dev/debugging/tools/
 - ✅ PLEASE USE THE REACT DEV TOOLS SOMEHOW ;-; I want to Profile and check for Rerenders using it...

+- Lintin of Next isnt in base lint